 Introduction of exotic diseases: Sylvatic plague is a disease caused by the bacterium Yersinia pestis, which fleas harbor and transmit to rodents and other species.
-The term ''sylvatic" refers to the occurrence of the disease in the wild and has been recorded in 76 species of six mammalian orders, although it is primarily found in rodents.
+The term "sylvatic" refers to the occurrence of the disease in the wild and has been recorded in 76 species of six mammalian orders, although it is primarily found in rodents.
 Rodent species vary in their susceptibility to plague.
 Some species act as hosts and carriers of the disease and/or infected fleas while showing no symptoms (e.g., kangaroo rats, Dipodomys spp., and deer mice, Peromyscus maniculatus).
 Conversely, when exposed to sylvatic plague prairie dogs have nearly 100% mortality rate.
 Scientists discovered plague among wild rodents near San Francisco in 1908 and it has spread throughout much of the Great Plains over the past century.
-Most black-tailed prairie dog species, death occurs quickly for individuals that are exposed to plague.
+Most black-tailed prairie dog populations show neither effective antibodies nor immunity to the disease.
+Generally for all prairie dog species, death occurs quickly for individuals that are exposed to plague.
 Noticeable symptoms usually do not have time to develop.
 Data obtained from the Rocky Mountain Arsenal National Wildlife